rhenning/resume/src/professional.md

   network ranges, identify TLS-protected endpoints, and extract fields of certificates found in a script-friendly format, useful for auditing purposes.
 * [**`bunsen`**](<https://github.com/rhenning/bunsen>) is a cache-warming and
-  prefetch tool, handy for use in ops on-call automation when recycling or scaling the nodes of a MongoDB cluster.
+  prefetch tool, handy for use in ops on-call automation when scaling or recycling nodes in a MongoDB cluster.
 * Contributions to Terraform Core, Terraform’s AWS Provider, and other open-source projects